sql-bi/Bravo/README.md

     `npm install`

  - Compile the source files using one of the NPM scripts in ***package.json***:
-    - `webpack --mode production` builds the final package (compressed .js output)
+    - `webpack --mode production` builds the final package (compressed .js/.css output)

-    - `webpack --watch --mode development` builds the package in development mode (larger and debuggable .js output) and watch for changes to .ts files
+    - `webpack --watch --mode development` builds the package in development mode (larger and debuggable .js output) and watch for changes to .ts and .less files

-    - `webpack --watch --mode development --env debug` like before, but adding a flag that allows running the project in the browser by creating a fake host with predefined models.